 I got to data science from the data and AI.
 My first implementation of a single hidden layer Perceptron neural network was in 2001, and in 2002 I developed a constrained based optimization using genetic algorithms which I then used as my bachelor’s thesis’ project in 2006.
 I wrote and sold a database related software in 2002 when I was still in highschool and it was operational for at least 10 years after it was deployed.
 By the time I wanted to start my PhD in 2011, I had worked with future stock market data for an automatic trading software, and had worked on bank data to detect/prevent fraud offline and in real time.
 These latter projects pushed me towards data science, and that was when I got into data mining.

 During my PhD I worked on disease/patient related data and I became more and more interested in healthcare related issues.
-Since mid 2016 I started working more or less as a consultant solving different problems for different projects, mostly related to NLP and time series related questions.
-However, this is not a fulfilling job I’m not working on a project which I find positive for humanity.
+Since mid 2016 I started working more or less as a consultant solving different problems for different projects, such as NLP and time series related projects.
+However, I can always go for a more fulfilling job which I’d find positive for humanity.
 I may start a project on my own or with some others soon, but regardless, since I get this question very often, here’s a list of factors I find important in a job and the environment around it:

 - As I said, it needs to be positive in my system of thought, and here are some examples: